RetypeOS/axes/README.md

 </p>

 <p align="center">
-  <strong>axes</strong> is a high-performance workflow orchestrator that unifies complex, polyglot projects under a simple, consistent, and ultra-fast command-line interface.
+  <strong>axes</strong> is a high-performance task-workflow orchestrator that unifies complex, polyglot projects under a simple, consistent, and ultra-fast command-line interface.
 It acts as an abstraction layer over your existing tools—from <code>npm</code> and <code>docker</code> to other <i>task runners</i>—providing a universal command language for your entire ecosystem.
 </p>

 ---